 DISCUSSION

 Here, we presented a smFISH protocol for measuring mRNA kinetics in E. coli.
 In the previously published smFISH protocols for bacteria23, cells were kept in the tubes until the very end of the protocol, that is until they are ready for imaging.
-While it has many benefits, such as minimal nonspecific binding of fluorescent probes on the coverslip surface23, it is difficult to follow these protocols for many samples acquired from a time-course experiment.
+While it has many benefits, such as minimal nonspecific binding of fluorescent probes on the coverslip surface23, it is difficult to follow these protocols when there are many samples from a time-course experiment.
 First, a relatively large volume of cells (>1 mL) needs to be sampled and even harvested before fixation.
 Second, the cell samples need to be centrifuged multiple times to exchange solutions and to wash after the hybridization step.
 In our protocol, a small volume (<1 mL) of culture is directly mixed with a fixing solution in a 1.5-mL tube, helping to quickly “freeze” the cell state at the moment of sampling.
 Also, cells stay attached to the surface throughout the procedure, and different solutions can be exchanged quickly by aspirating liquids with a vacuum filtration system and applying solution drops at once with a multi-channel pipette.
 This difference makes our protocol highly advantageous when a large number of samples need to be processed at once.
 Using our protocol, 12-48 samples can be handled simultaneously and the entire FISH procedure can be completed within ~8 hours, about a similar amount of time needed for a few samples (Figure 2).
 Although we used the expression of lacZ in E. coli as an example, the protocol is widely applicable to different genes and bacterial species with considerations discussed below.

 For different genes, the first thing to consider is smFISH probes.
 One may design oligonucleotide probes that tile the mRNA of interest (Figure 1A)13.
 In this “tiling” probe approach, each probe is ~20 base long and labeled with a fluorophore at the 5’ or 3’ terminus.
 This strategy is convenient as no genetic manipulation is needed.
-Alternatively, an array of ~20 bp sequence, foreign to the genomic sequence (e.g., an array of lacO sequence in Caulobacter crescentus14), may be inserted in the untranslated region of a gene of interest and a single probe complementary to the repeat unit is used to label the mRNA (“array” approach; Figure 1B).
+Alternatively, a tandem repeat of ~20-bp sequence, foreign to the genomic sequence (e.g., an array of lacO sequence in Caulobacter crescentus14), may be inserted in the untranslated region of a gene of interest and a single probe complementary to the repeat unit is used to label the mRNA (“array” approach; Figure 1B).
 In both cases, multiple fluorophores decorate an mRNA, giving amplified fluorescence signal that can be easily differentiated from a single probe nonspecifically bound inside a cell.

 Whether to choose “tiling” or “array” approaches depends on the negative control, a sample where nonspecific binding of probes is tested because it lacks the target mRNA.
 For tiling probes (Figure 1A), a mutant strain without the gene of interest or a condition, in which the gene is not transcribed (e.g., repression of lacZ) can serve as a negative control for testing nonspecific binding of probes.
-For array-based smFISH (Figure 1B), a wild-type strain lacking the array can serve as a negative control because it does not contain binding sites for the probes.
+For the array-based smFISH (Figure 1B), a wild-type strain lacking the array can serve as a negative control because it does not contain binding sites for the probes.